trueautomation/ta-docs/docs/languages-frameworks/capybara-rspec.md

 end
 ```

-Here is the example of the `spec_helper.rb`, using RemoteWebDriver:
+Here is the example of the `spec_helper.rb` file for using RemoteWebDriver with TrueAutomation in this technology stack:

 ```ruby
 require 'bundler/setup'